Johnny-Taake/TGAntiSpamBot/README.md

 The AI model analyzes message intent and context, not just keywords.
 It helps catch messages like:

-* Soft scam or solicitation phrasing
+* Funnel / solicitation phrasing
   * "write me in DM"
   * "details in PM"
   * "contact privately"